mavryk-network/mavryk-reward-distributor/docs/multisig_payouts.md

-# Managing Contribution Payouts
+# Managing Contribution Payouts (Disabled)

+> Note: This page is currently disabled and not included in the documentation navigation.
+Keep it for potential future re-enablement.

-This document serves to instruct how to manage contribution payouts from the MRD multisig address.
+This document previously served to instruct how to manage contribution payouts from the MRD multisig address.

 ### Metadata